FlingOS/FlingOS/README.md

 ### Interested in our ahead-of-time compiler?

 If you'd just like to use our ahead-of-time compiler to write your own C#, VB.Net or F# operating system, please take a look at our [stable releases](http://www.flingos.co.uk/releases).

+## Current progress

+Hopefully you'll be able to see from our codebase (structure is described below) that FlingOS has reached a reasonably advanced state.
+However, since October 2015, we've been working hard to transform FlingOS from a single-tasking OS to a multi-tasking OS.
+We're nearing the final stages of the transformation, with all the significant system calls now working and stable.
+However, most of the changes are still contained in the `develop` branch.
+We'll let you know via [our blog](http://blog.flingos.co.uk) when the changes are merged and details of the improvements.
+We'll also be adding more articles on multi-tasking and blog articles about some of the challenges we've had to overcome during the transformation work.

 ## Structure